NVIDIA-Merlin/Transformers4Rec/docs/source/training_eval.md

 ```

 ### Evaluation

-For the Item Prediction head, top-N metrics comonly used in [Information Retrieval](https://en.wikipedia.org/wiki/Evaluation_measures_(information_retrieval)) and RecSys are supported for evaluation:
+For the item prediction head, top-N metrics and ranking metrics commonly used in [information retrieval](https://en.wikipedia.org/wiki/Evaluation_measures_(information_retrieval) and RecSys are supported for evaluation:

 Top-N metrics
-- **Precision@n** - Computes the percentage of the top-N recommended items which are relevant (labels)
+: - **Precision@n** - Computes the percentage of the top-N recommended items, which are relevant (labels).
-- **Recall@n** - Computes the percentage of elevant items (labels) are present among the top-N recommended items
+  - **Recall@n** - Computes the percentage of elevant items (labels) that are present among the top-N recommended items.

 Ranking metrics
-- **NDCG@n** - Normalized Discounted Cumulative Gain at cut-off N of the recommendation list
+: - **NDCG@n** - Normalized Discounted Cumulative Gain at cut-off N of the recommendation list.
-- **MAP@n** - Mean Average Precision at cut-off N of the recommendation list
+  - **MAP@n** - Mean Average Precision at cut-off N of the recommendation list.

-During training, the metrics are computed each N steps for both training and evaluation sets.
+During training, the metrics are computed for each N step for both training and evaluation sets.
 During evaluation, the metrics are computed for all evaluation batches and averaged.

-#### Incremental Evaluation
-You can implement incremental evaluation by splitting your data into time windows (e.g. week, day or hour).
-Then you can have a loop that trains (or fine-tune a pre-trained model) with sessions of time window T and evaluates on sessions of time window T+1.
+You can implement incremental evaluation by splitting your data into time windows such as week, day, or hour.
+A loop, which trains a model or fine-tunes a pre-trained model, can be used with sessions of time window T.
+This loop evaluates on sessions of time window T+1.

-Here is an example which assumes daily data is split in folders.
-There is a loop that iterates over the days, trains the model (or fine-tunes the model pre-trained in the previous day) and evaluates with data of the next day.
+The following example contains a loop that iterates over the days, trains the model or fine-tunes the model pre-trained in the previous day, evaluates with data of the next day, and assumes daily data is split in folders:

 ```python
 # Iterates over parquet files with daily data